 This incredible capture of a local bird fishing by the side of a tranquil pond owes its drama and vision to the use of filters in photographic art.

-One of my favorite explanations is that in photographic art the light is our paintbrush and reality is our stretched canvas.
-However, we need to add another line to that explanation as our work of art Water Bird in Copper this time displays.
+In Photographic art the light is our paintbrush and reality is our stretched canvas.
+However, we need to add some further explanation as our work of art Water Bird in Copper displays.

 Namely, a filter is our artist palette.